What if you saw your supply chain as a series of relationships rather than a system of getting products to your customers?

 Companies can have a lasting impact on farming communities around the world by purposefully choosing to purchase basic items with intention (like coffee and tea), and by looking at their supply chain as a chain of relationships.
 Once farmer partners in your supply chain can wake up without the concern of an unpredictable income, they can begin to think proactively about all aspects of their work, including a better life for their family and community, and from the restaurant’s perspective, more investments in the farm for a better quality product for your customers.

-Through our kitchen table conversations with coffee farmers, we have also learned an incredibly simple but powerful concept that most busy folks in the day-to-day of running a restaurant supply chain blow right past when considering the products they serve on a daily basis.
+Through our kitchen table conversations with coffee farmers, we have also learned an incredibly simple but powerful concept that most busy folks in the day-to-day of running a restaurant supply chain blow right past when considering the products they serve daily.
 When embraced, this concept can raise the quality of the product and create more economic value and positive emotional impact for everyone involved.

 Here it is—farmers want to know who uses their products, and customers want to know who grows what they eat and drink.

-Human beings want to be connected to one another.
+Human beings want to be connected.
 They want to know that what they do and how they live matters.
 Is this a real consideration every day in supply chain management?

 Connecting the farmer to the restaurant not only overcomes economic hurdles, but it provides an essential supply chain ingredient for a successful product and a happy customer: a real relationship with the farmer.
 This allows customers and team members to know who grows their coffee and tea, and that knowledge empowers them to use a bit of their daily lives to create a positive impact in the lives of others around the world.